top of page

 Are tables, exhibition panels or anything else available to exhibitors to use?

-We do not provide panels, but there are enough 6' tables for each exhibitor to have one and a number of 4' tables.
-Generally there are enough of these too, because some exhibitors bring their own display panels and other materials.
+We do not provide panels, but there are enough 6' tables for each exhibitor to have one.
+Generally there is enough space for exhibitors to bring their own display panels and other materials.
 There are also plenty of chairs.
+Due to the nature of the rooms, it isn't possible to stick or hang items from the walls.

 We have a kitchen for exhibitors to make their own hot drinks and we provide tea, coffee, milk etc.

-Applications have now closed for our 2025 event.
-Closing date for applications was 6th April.
-This is a carefully curated event and selected exhibitors will be informed before 28th April.
-The cost to exhibit is £100 for our 2025 event and this is only payable on selection.
+Applications for our 2026 event will open in late February 2026 with a closing date in early April.
+This is a carefully curated event and selected exhibitors will be informed before the end of April 2026.
+The cost to exhibit is £120 for our 2026 event and this is payable on selection.
 There is no charge to apply for the event.

 A copy of your current Public Liability insurance will be required before the event in October in order for you to go ahead.